-Relevant training activities included in Alternative 2 include explosives used during mine countermeasures, mine neutralization using remotely operated vehicles, mine neutralization explosive ordnance disposal, and other training activities (see Table 2.6-1, Proposed Training Activities per Alternative).
+Relevant training activities under Alternative 2 include explosives used during anti-submarine warfare, mine neutralization explosive ordnance disposal, and air-to-surface bombing tests, among others (see Appendix A, Navy Activity Descriptions, for descriptions of these activities.)
 Explosive activities would be the same under Alternative 2 as those analyzed under Alternative 1, as only the frequency and duration of sonar activities would differ.
 The general locations for these activities under Alternative 2 are listed in Appendix A (Navy Activity Descriptions) and are shown on Figure 3.5-1 through Figure 3.5-4.
-The Navy testing and training areas, listed by large marine ecosystem and acreages of abiotic habitat by type, are shown in Appendix F (Military Expended Materials and Direct Strike Impact Analyses).
+The Navy testing and training areas, listed by large marine ecosystem and acreages of abiotic habitat by type, are shown in Appendix F (Military Expended Materials and Direct Strike Impact Analysis).

-Testing events that include seafloor detonations would be infrequent, the percentage of testing area affected would be small, and the disturbed areas are likely soft bottom areas that recover relatively quickly from disturbance.
-Therefore, in-water explosions under Alternative 2 would be limited to local and short-term impacts on habitat structure in the Study Area.
+Training events that include seafloor detonations would be infrequent, the percentage of testing area affected would be small, and the disturbed areas are likely soft bottom areas that recover relatively quickly from disturbance.
+Therefore, in-water explosions under Alternative 2 would mostly be limited to local and short-term impacts on habitat structure in the Study Area.